Roy Drusky: Death

 On September 23, 2004, Drusky died at age 74 from complications stemming from lung cancer, which he fought for several years.

 Personal life

 Drusky joined the Seventh-day Adventist Church in 1980.
 He traveled and performed with Kenneth Cox Ministries for 15 years.
-He and his wife Bobbye had three sons, Roy Frank, III ("Twig"), Tracy Alan ("Tad") and Darel Bryon ("Tip").
+His wife Bobbye and he had three sons, Roy Frank, III ("Twig"), Tracy Alan ("Tad"), and Darel Bryon ("Tip").